mosesgitonga/gameOfLies/README.md

-# game of lies
+# Vector
-Game of Lies is an online multiplayer strategy game where players battle on a star-based grid, using tactical moves to outsmart their opponents in real-time matches.
+Vector is an online multiplayer strategy game where players battle on a star-based grid, using tactical moves to outsmart their opponents in real-time matches.